WhatsApp OTP: Introducing Meta’s Special Feature

 3. Generate and Send the OTP

-Use the WhatsApp API to generate an OTP and send it to the user's WhatsApp number.
+Use the WhatsApp API to generate a code and send it to the user's number.

 4. Verify the OTP